Dramaturgy

-Dramaturgy is the study of dramatic composition and the representation of the main elements of drama on the stage.
-The role of a dramaturg in the field of modern dramaturgy is to help realize the multifaceted world of the play for a production using information from the script, playwright, and the context in which the play was written.
+Dramaturgy (conventional, text-based) is the study of dramatic composition and the representation of the main elements of drama on the stage.
+The role of a dramaturg working on text in the field of modern dramaturgy is to help realize the multifaceted world of the play for a production using information from the script, playwright, the context in which the play was written, and the context in which it is staged.
 It is a dramaturg's job to assist the director and playwright, especially if the culture of the play is not fully experienced by these people.

-The term first appears in the eponymous work Hamburg Dramaturgy (1767–69) by Gotthold Ephraim Lessing.
+The term first appears in Hamburg Dramaturgy (1767–69) by Gotthold Ephraim Lessing.
 Lessing composed this collection of essays on the principles of drama while working as the world's first dramaturge at the Hamburg National Theatre of Abel Seyler.
 Dramaturgy is distinct from play writing and directing, although the three may be practiced by one individual.
 Some dramatists combine writing and dramaturgy when creating a drama.
 Others work with a specialist, called a dramaturge, to adapt a work for the stage.

 Dramaturgy may also be broadly defined as "adapting a story to actable form."
 Dramaturgy gives a performance work foundation and structure.
 Often the dramaturge's strategy is to manipulate a narrative to reflect the current Zeitgeist through cross-cultural signs, theater- and film-historical references to genre, ideology, questions of gender and racial representation, etc., in the dramatization.